wyattscarpenter/blog/readme.md

 Hi, welcome to my programming-themed weblog.
-To see my real programming projects, check out <https://wyattscarpenter.github.io> or <https://github.com/wyattscarpenter>. <https://github.com/wyattscarpenter/blog> is the git repo where this blog is hosted.
+To see my real programming projects, check out <https://wyattscarpenter.github.io> or <https://github.com/wyattscarpenter>.

+## The care and feeding of this blog

+<https://github.com/wyattscarpenter/blog> is the git repo where this blog is hosted.

 This blog updates whenever I have something to say.
 You may subscribe to this blog using RSS at <https://wyattscarpenter.github.io/blog/rss.xml><!--Here's the rss as an html alternate link, although I don't know if anything honors this in any particular way.--><link rel="alternate" type="application/rss+xml" title="Wyatt S Carpenter’s Blog, RSS Feed" href="rss.xml"/>.
 You can also Watch the repo on github at <https://github.com/wyattscarpenter/blog> to receive emails and/or github notifications about updates.

 You can search the full text of my blog using <https://github.com/wyattscarpenter/blog/search?q=example>.
+You can also use the rss link above to get the full text of this blog, and then (for example) ctrl-f it.

 If you have any comments or corrections, feel free to submit a pull request <https://github.com/wyattscarpenter/blog/pulls>.
 Note: by doing this, you agree to release your contribution into the public domain under CC0.